Ogunbowale encore! Final Four hero lifts Notre Dame to title

 It didn’t look good for the Irish in the first half.
 After getting out to a 12-6 lead with 3:41 left in the opening quarter, Mississippi State outscored Notre Dame 24-5 the remainder of the half.
 The Irish went just over 8 minutes without a point, missing seven shots and committing five turnovers during the game-changing run.

-At the same time, the 6-foot-7 McCowan and Victoria Vivians were powering the Bulldogs offence.
+At the same time, the 6-foot-7 McCowan and Victoria Vivians were powering the Bulldogs.
 McCowan got the burst going with five straight points and Vivians capped it with the final six points to give the Bulldogs a 30-17 lead at the half.

-Vivians finished with 21 points and McCowan 18 to go along with 17 rebounds to lead the Bulldogs (37-2).
+Vivians finished with 21 points and McCowan 18 to go along with 17 rebounds to lead the Bulldogs.

 The Irish had just three points in the second quarter, setting an NCAA Tournament record for the fewest points in a period.
 That was five less than the previous mark for futility set by Syracuse in 2016 against UConn.